 Troubleshoot File Optimization and PageSpeed Verification

-This guide covers common troubleshooting scenarios when using Super Page Cache Pro file optimization settings: Asset Manager exclusions not appearing in PageSpeed Insights, missing CSS minification controls, JS defer with no visible effect, and confusing results when running SiteGround CDN alongside Cloudflare.
+This guide covers common troubleshooting scenarios when using Super Page Cache Pro file optimization settings: Asset Manager exclusions not appearing in PageSpeed Insights, missing CSS minification controls, JS defer with no visible effect, confusing results when running SiteGround CDN alongside Cloudflare, and 404 errors for minified CSS or JS files after changing minification in another optimization plugin.

 Verify Asset Manager changes before retesting PageSpeed